danielgherasim/Aspose.Total-for-Cloud/Examples/Java/README.md

-## Aspose.Words Cloud SDK for Java
+## Aspose.Total Cloud SDK for Java
-Aspose.Words Cloud SDK for Java allows you to incorporate Aspose.Words Cloud services in your Java applications quickly and easily.
+Aspose.Total Cloud SDK for Java allows you to incorporate Aspose.Total Cloud services in your Java applications quickly and easily.
 Installation
-You can directly include the source code of Aspose.Words Cloud SDK for Java in your own project, the source code is available from https://github.com/aspose-words/Aspose.Words-for-Cloud.
+You can directly include the source code of Aspose.Total Cloud SDK for Java in your own project, the source code is available from https://github.com/aspose-Total/Aspose.Total-for-Cloud.
 Alternatively, you can use Maven to include in your Java project.
 Below are the steps for Maven.
 Aspose Maven Repository
 ```